 What are the next steps in the Tory leadership race?

-By Thursday evening, there will be just two candidates left in the contest to become the next Tory leader and prime minister.
+By Thursday we will know the final two candidates left in the race to become the UK’s next prime minister.

 Prime Minister Theresa May will then see the Queen to formally resign and the new leader will be invited to Buckingham Palace to form a government.